-Council will update its planning controls to ensure new development follows best practice requirement's in relation to managing energy, water and waste efficiently.
-In the western area of the City, Council will work collaboratively with the Greater Sydney Commission in delivering sustainable outcomes for the Rural Lands Urban Investigation Area in Horsley Park / Cecil Park that complements work being undertaken by the GSC in relation to the Western Parklands City (including the South Creek Catchment).
+Council will update its planning controls to ensure new development follows best practice requirement's in relation to managing energy, water and waste efficiently

+In the western part of the City, Council will work collaboratively with the Greater Sydney Commission in delivering sustainable outcomes for the Fairfield Urban Investigation Area that compliment work being undertaken by the GSC in relation to the Western Sydney Parklands City (including the South Creek Catchment).

-In addition, Council will continue to work with and support the ongoing initiatives of the Western Sydney Parklands Trust in promoting the Western Sydney Parklands as both a major environmental and recreational resource for the Western City District.
+In addition, Council will continue to work with and support the ongoing initiatives of the Western Sydney Parklands Trust in promoting the Western Sydney Parklands as both a major environmental and recreational resource for the Western City.